• Admissions

 Hospital Rules and Regulations: The patient is responsible for following hospital rules and regulations affecting patient care and conduct.

-Respect and Consideration: The patient is responsible for being considerate of the rights of other patients and hospital personnel and for assisting Beverly Hospital in the control of noise, observation of the hospital’s no smoking policy and the number of visitors.
+Respect and Consideration: The patient is responsible for being considerate of the rights of other patients and hospital personnel and for assisting the hospital in the control of noise, observation of the hospital’s no smoking policy and the number of visitors.
 The patient is responsible for being respectful of property of other persons and that of the hospital.

 • Patient Satisfaction

-Patient satisfaction is so important at Beverly Hospital that we actually measure it.
+Patient satisfaction is so important that we actually measure it.
 A few weeks after discharge, patients may receive a mailed survey to rate their satisfaction level during their hospital stay.
 Our goal is to exceed our patients’ expectations and make their stay exceptional.

 We also appreciate comments and suggestions.
 Please contact Administration at (323) 725-4257 or our Patient Liaison at (323) 725-4350.